- 1. Test for basic tablet app quality

 The Google Play Console offers an Optimization Tips page that lets you quickly check how your app is doing against basic guidelines for tablet app distribution and quality.
 To visit the page, sign into the Play Console, load the app from All Applications, and click Optimization Tips in the left navigation.

 Please use the link below to send feedback or request a manual review of your Optimization Tips.

 Make sure to read the relevant sections of the Tablet App Quality Guidelines prior to sending feedback.

-The Developer Console creates your app's Optimization Tips page by running a series of checks to verify basic quality criteria.
+The Play Console creates your app's Optimization Tips page by running a series of checks to verify basic quality criteria.
 If it finds any issues, it alerts you to them as "To Do" items in the Optimization Tips page.

 If you've developed a tablet experience for your app, make sure to visit the Optimization Tips page to see how your app is doing against the basic checks.
 If there are any issues listed, we recommend addressing them in your app and uploading a new binary for distribution, if needed.

 If the Optimization Tips page lists "To Do" issues that you feel don't apply to your app or affect its quality on tablets, please notify us using the Designed for Tablets Contact Form ».
 We will review your app and update your Optimization Tips page as appropriate.

 After you've uploaded the app to the Play Console, check the APK's Supported Devices list to make sure that the app is not filtered from tablet devices that you want to target.